AHWALab/TITO/README.md

   ```sh
   ./setup_tito.sh
   ```
-After the process is finished, check in your TITO folder the presence of a new subfolder: ML.
+After the process is finished, check if your TITO folder contains the folders listed below.

 ## Repository structure